-Most people like it, but what will make this 5 Spices and Honey Chicken and Potato Roast a sure-hit is that not only is it exploding with flavor
+Most people like it, but what will make this 5 Spices and Honey Chicken and Potato Roast a sure-hit is that not only is it exploding with flavor, it's also very easy to make.

-Few non-vegans/non-vegetarians shun chicken, it’s also summer-friendly.
+Few non-vegans/non-vegetarians shun chicken, so this dish is perfect for most people, and it's also very summer-friendly.
 It takes a few minutes to prepare, leave it in the oven and you can then go keep yourself cool to prevent death from spontaneous combustion.

 I cleaned and seasoned the chicken early in the day, left the potatoes peeled, cut and seasoned, and kept it in the fridge until an hour before it went in the oven.
 At the same time as I was preparing the chicken to go in the fridge, I made a salad, which I kept in the fridge until it was time to serve.